neilobremski/doofus/README.md

 - move [x] [y]: move mouse cursor to coordinates expressed in the 0.0 to 1.0 range (translated to fixed screen coordinates)
 - press [key(s)]: simulate pressing special keys, like CTRL+C, etc.
 - remove: remove the Docker container
-- screenfilm [filename]: Retrieve the last 2 FFMPEG screen recordings (up to 2 minutes) and save them as [filename].
+- screenfilm [filename] [secs]: Create a web-friendly MP4 from the most recent 5s segments (default 60s) and save as [filename].
 - screenshot [filename]: Take a screenshot within the container and save it as [filename] which defaults to screenshot.png.
 - start: Build and run the Docker image as a container named "doofus".
 If it's already running then this will be a no-op.
 - stop: Stop the Docker container if it's running
+- restart: Stop, remove, rebuild the image, and start the container (useful after image changes)
 - translate [x] [y]: translate 0.0 to 1.0 coordinate values into screen coordinates for the container (`translate 1 1` would give you the desktop size)
 - type [text]: simulates a keyboard typing the [text] using xdotool